 The deadline to opt out of the health and dental plans is on the last day for payment of term fees.
 See the Academic Schedule for dates.

-Students who had previously opted out of the health and dental plans but wish to re-enrol in the plan may do so on the anniversary of their opt-out or within 30 days of losing their existing insurance coverage.
+Students who had previously opted out of the health and dental plans but wish to re-enrol in the plan may do so on their opt-out anniversary or within 30 days of losing their existing insurance coverage.

 *Note: Plan fees are payable along with all other tuition and fees at the start of term.